IsHacker003/microG_no_sigspoof/README.md

+**NOTE:** Currently, I'm **NOT** working on this project, as I'm busy and I don't have devices to test it on.
+Expect the Magisk module to have bugs.
+Android 16 is **NOT** supported, it will cause bootloop.
+I will only provide updates when a new vrsion of microG is released, no other changes will be made.
+I will resume development when I'm free.

 # MicroG Installer (no signature spoofing)
 Install [microG](https://microg.org), even if your ROM doesn't support [signature spoofing](https://github.com/microg/GmsCore/wiki/Signature-Spoofing)!
 <br><br>**NOTE**: You will need to remove GApps from your ROM first.